KopiasCsaba/ccp_audio_system_manual/for_technicians/video.md

 * Press <img src="assets/keycaps/fn.png" height=34 align=center> together with  <img src="assets/keycaps/camtoggle.png" height=34 align=center> to transition to live.

-* This will stop the recording and the live stream also.
+* This will also stop the recording and the live stream.